framps/raspiBackup/README.md

 	Allows to start a backup from a remote system or any web UI.
 	1. Download executable from RESTAPI directory
 	2. Create a file /usr/local/etc/raspiBackup.auth and define access credentials for the API.
-For every user define a line userid:password
+For every user create a line userid:password
 	3. Set file attributes for /usr/local/etc/raspiBackup.auth to 600
-	4. Start the RESTAPI with ```sudo raspiBackupRESTAPI```
+	4. Start the RESTAPI with ```sudo raspiBackupRESTAPIListener```
 	4. Use ```curl -u userid:password -H "Content-Type: application/json" -X POST -d '{"target":"/backup","type":"tar", "keep": 3}' http://<raspiHost>:8080/v0.1/backup``` to kick off a backup.